-Amy Chatelaine is Co-Chair of the Mwendo Congo Education Working Group.
-She graduated from St. Olaf College in 2012 with a B.A. in Biology and Women's Studies.
-She currently works at the Center for Victims of Torture as the Client Insurance Coordinator, and advocates for underserved populations in Minnesota as part of the MNsure Consumer and Small Employer Advisory Committee.
-In August of 2015, Amy visited the DRC for two weeks to meet with valued partners of Mwendo Congo's education and health initiatives.
+Amy Chatelaine represents Mwendo Congo as part of the organization's founding core, and is former co-chair of the Education Working Group.
+She graduated from St. Olaf College in 2012 with a degree in Biology and Women's Studies, and is currently pursuing a Master of Divinity at Emory University's Candler School of Theology.
+Amy has spent time in the DRC meeting with valued partners of Mwendo Congo's education and health initiatives, and continues to support efforts for increased access to healthcare, education, and peace building within communities affected by the trauma of conflict.
 Current students and university faculty interested in engaging with the work of Mwendo Congo can contact Amy by email (firstname.lastname@example.org).

 Steve Solbrack is a member of the Mwendo Congo Health Working Group.
 He traveled to the Eastern Congo for two weeks in August 2015 to meet with Mwendo Congo health and education partners.
 He graduated from Gustavus Adolphus College with B.A. degrees in Accounting and Computer Science.
 He has many years of international and community service through Rotary and his faith community.
 Steve recently sold his business after over 11 years.
 He has been a business owner or business executive in information technology, Internet, data communications, and telecommunications for over 30 years.